MicrosoftDocs/power-automate-docs/articles/process-advisor-processes.md

 ---
 # Work with processes and recordings

-Before you can use process advisor to visualize and analyze your processes, you have to:
+Before you can use process advisor to visualize and analyze your processes, you need to:

 - [Create your process](#create-a-process) in process advisor.
 - [Record the activities](#record-your-process) that make up the process using the power automate desktop recorder.
 - [Prepare the recording for analysis](#prepare-a-recording-for-analysis).
-- (Optional)
+- (Optional) [Manage activity names](#manage-activity-names) to make is easier for you and others to prepare the recording for analysis.

 ## Create a process

 In general, processes that you think might be inefficient or repetitive are good candidates for analysis.
-It should also be limited to a single user, and not suited for complicated business processes that involve multiple individuals.

 1. Sign in to [Power Automate](https://powerautomate.microsoft.com/).